efisoft-elt/valueparser/README.md

 ```

-`conparser` is a typing constructor to be use inside pydantic BaseModel
+`conparser` works the same way than `parser` except it construct a typing object to be use inside pydantic BaseModel in
+a compact way.

 ```python
 from parser import conparser, Bounded